-Possible significant adverse impacts have been identified or anticipated and the following mitigation measures are required as conditions of project approval to reduce these impacts to a level below significant.
+The following mitigation measures are required as conditions of project approval to further reduce potential lighting impacts to a level below significant.
 The required mitigation measures are:

 Mitigation Measures:

 AES-1: Lighting Requirements.
 The area of illumination from any lighting shall be confined to be within the site boundaries and to minimize impacts to night sky views from surrounding properties.
 The glare from any luminous source, including on-site lighting shall not exceed one-half (0.5) foot-candle at property line.
 On-site lighting shall be fully shielded, diffused, or directed in a manner to avoid glare directed at adjacent properties, roadways or any light spill into any wildland areas surrounding the site that might affect nocturnal animals.
 No light shall project onto adjacent roadways in a manner that interferes with on-coming traffic.
 All lighting shall be limited to that necessary for maintenance activities, security and safety purposes.
 All signs proposed by this project shall only be lit by steady, stationary, shielded light directed at the sign, by light inside the sign, by direct stationary neon lighting or in the case of an approved electronic message center sign alternating no more than once every five seconds.